Good Reasoning Makes Good Demonstrations: Implicit Reasoning Quality Supervision via In-Context Reinforcement Learning: Limitations

 \section{Limitations}

 This work has two main limitations.
 First, although In-Context RLVR demonstrates consistent improvements across mathematical reasoning benchmarks, its generalization to other reasoning-intensive domains such as STEM problem-solving remains an open question due to computational constraints.
-We focus on mathematical reasoning as it represents a major research direction in LLM reinforcement learning, and we plan to pursue broader domain evaluation in future work.
 Second, constructing the demonstration set requires access to a strong model (e.g., DeepSeek-R1) for generating high-quality reference traces.
 Alternative construction strategies that reduce this dependency should be further developed.